AerisG222/maw-certs/README.md

 This will store the generated certificates on the local filesystem - `/home/mmorano/_maw/xxx` in this example.

-`podman run -it --rm --volume /home/mmorano/_maw/xxx:/maw-certs:rw,z maw-certs-dev local local`
+`podman run -it --rm --volume /home/mmorano/_maw/xxx:/maw-certs:rw,z maw-certs-test local local`

 Note: once this completes, you will need to manually fix/replace the symlinks for the active certs!

+Note 2: if certs were created, make sure to update the pfx passwords in .env files that the site relies on, and be sure to source .bash_profile to set the new values in the current env (or logout and log back in).

 ## managed volume

 This will store the certificates in a managed volume named `volname`.

-`podman run -it --rm --volume volname:/maw-certs:rw,z maw-certs-dev dev dev`
+`podman run -it --rm --volume volname:/maw-certs:rw,z maw-certs dev dev`

 Note: for the symlinks to work as expected, make sure consuming volumes mount this in the `/maw-certs` directory in the container.